temporalio/cli/temporalcli/commandsmd/commands.md

 List or terminate running batch jobs.

 A batch job executes a command on multiple Workflow Executions at once.
-Batch Jobs may be created in several context, usually as the result of passing `--query` to another command.
-For example, you can use an SQL-like `--query` to select which Workflow Executions to include:
+Create batch jobs by passing `--query` to commands that support it.
+For example, to create a batch job to cancel a set of Workflow Executions:

 ```
 temporal workflow cancel \